 - Adhere to strict project deadlines, reflecting the rigor and discipline expected in a business setting.

-We seek engaged, scientifically-trained individuals from all Penn schools, particularly those with:
+We seek engaged, scientifically-trained individuals currently associated with Penn, particularly those with:

 - Excellent written communication skills.